Sewage is wastewater that comes from toilets, bathrooms, kitchens and laundries.

 How to deal with system failures

-You must monitor your system for potential failures, especially older systems.
-This means watching for warning signs, including:
+- You must monitor your onsite wastewater management system for signs of failure, especially older systems.

 - foul smells coming from or near the system